JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 Based on the dice above, Javk using his Light Crossbow has a 7d6.

-## Dodge Roll

-When a combat roll is made against a character who is not capable of making an opposing combat roll, the defender can make an Dexterity Roll vs the attacker's Combat Roll.
-This is an assumed reflexive action, IE a character could have, as part of the Declaration Phase, declared"... and I'll try to dodge anything being shot at me" every round.
-Any levels over the defender's Dodge Roll wins count as victories for the attacker.
-The only victory level outcome a Dodge can achieve is exiting a grapple.
-A Combat Roll and Dodge Roll can both be made in a round.

 ## Combat Rounds

 Combat is run in a Round-by-round format.
 Each character can perform 1 combat roll within a round (though additional things like climbing as part of your movement or reactively dodging arrows are expected) with liberties regarding the narrative flow of the game.
 For instance, it doesn't take an action to shout out something to another character while fighting a monster, though it would take a round to explain something complicated.